Ferrari’s 50th Anniversary Gift to the Faithful

 A Different Approach to Ultimate

 In the F50, the 4.7-liter, five-valve-per-cylinder engine unleashes 513 horsepower at a stratospheric 8,500 rpm and 347 lb.-ft. of torque at 6,500 rpm.
-The V12 changes note and character as the revs climb past 4,500 rpm, delivering an explosive rush of power and sound.
+The V12 changes note and character as the revs climb past 4,500 rpm.
+It delivers an explosive rush of power and sound.

 One glance into the sparsely appointed cockpit, and you see it – sprouting from the carbon-fiber center tunnel is Ferrari’s trademark gated shifter to control the six-speed manual transmission.
 The F50 would be the last Ferrari supercar so equipped.